John Braley (ARCH ’92)

 John Straton (CLAS ’54)

-John Straton is one of the “godfathers” of the Virginia Club of New York.
-His dedication to the University and to the Club enabled us to have a home in the Yale Club.
-Before the Yale Club residency, John would host the Board meetings at his office.
+John Straton is the “godfather” of the Virginia Club of New York.
+His dedication to the University and to the Club enabled us to have a home in the Yale Club of New York City.
+Before the Yale Club residency, John would host Board meetings at his office.
 John is an active clubhouse member and swears by the Yale Club’s eggs benedict.
-At the University, John was a brother of the Sigma Pi Epsilon fraternity and was influential in the running of the Cavalier Daily.
-Currently a Vice President of the Club and active on the Finance Committee, John acts as part of the club’s sounding board.
+At the University, John was a brother of the Sigma Pi Epsilon fraternity and was influential in the running of The Cavalier Daily.
+Currently a Vice President of the Club and active on the Finance Committee, John acts as a part of the Club’s sounding board.

 Mark Weber (CLAS ’91)

 Mark Weber has been an active part of the Virginia Club of New York’s Board of Directors for over a decade and tries to help in whatever way is needed.
 Most of his efforts have been organizing community service events and summer softball in Central Park, but he is often caught lending a hand along with good spirit for various other Club events including the annual Mr. Jefferson’s Holiday Party, during which he organizes the Winter Coat Drive.
+Mark is currently the Co-Chair of both the Community Service and Grants committee, a group that organizes an average of two volunteer opportunities per month.
 He has an MBA in Health Care Administration and in his day job manages development of medical software and databases for 3M Health Information Systems.
 Wahoowa!